keta-clan/rules/docs/README.md

 <hr>

 ::: danger A World of Tanks a Wargaming.net védjegye.
-Ez az oldal nem World of Tanks hivatalos weboldala
+Ez az oldal nem a World of Tanks hivatalos weboldala
 :::